Your Making Tax Digital timeline

 Is Making Tax Digital going to be delayed?

 MTD for VAT is already mandatory for all VAT-registered businesses as of April 2022.
-Making Tax Digital for Income Tax was due to come into effect in April 2023 but was delayed for a year due to the pandemic—so it’ll now start in April 2024.
+Making Tax Digital for Income Tax was first due to come into effect in April 2023 but was delayed for a year due to the pandemic.
+In December 2022, HMRC announced that it would be delaying the introduction yet again, and that the first phase (affecting those with self-employment and property earnings of more than £50,000) will start in2026.